Get insightful automation articles, view upcoming webinars and stay up-to-date with Checkbox

 - Multiply the Net Benefit by 100% to find your ROI percentage.

-The example considers automation technology that costs $25,000 per year.
+The example considers Legal software for in-house that costs $25,000 per year.
 Lawyers spend three hours per service agreement at $90 per hour, creating 240 service agreements each year.

 Other Examples of Qualitative ROI